RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/politics/comments/1nqoe78/white_house_countering_domestic_terrorism_and/ng8qgc7/

 Reddit community has been programmed to silence goodness itself as non-entertaining since year 2013 by the IRA.
 Most Reddit users didn't even notice the change.
 The avoidance of non-fiction and favoring fiction trash.
-That was BEFOE ChatGPT, which year 2022 onward worsened the fiction and insincere content issues.
+That was BEFORE ChatGPT, which year 2022 onward worsened the fiction and insincere content issues.
 People fundamentally do not grasp Carl Sagan's 1995 book about thinking and fiction films and fiction TV shows.
 Star Wars Andor is not solving problems through a peace movement across the galaxy, because fiction addicts want war in "Star Wars", terrorism and bright explosions.
-The addiction to Torah science fiction violence / Bible science fiction Hell punishment and Judgement Day horror film stories / Quran science fiction isn't being taken seriously.
+The addiction to Torah science fiction violence / Bible science fiction Hell punishment and Judgment Day horror film stories / Quran science fiction isn't being taken seriously.
 We put this into our minds, We The People glorify weapon systems as video game entertainment on a global scale.
 And we have not made the case for healthy peaceful life on Earth as an objective.
 We consider peace boring and mock "whirled peas" and "freeze peaches".
-Noting is sacred, nothing we can't turn into lust for violent entertainment andd domination sports.
-Malala from Swat Valley Pakistain is one of the few to see that terrorism is going to rise up in the world one place or another if the whole world doesn't face the human brain / human mind issues.
+Noting is sacred, nothing we can't turn into lust for violent entertainment and domination sports.
+Malala from Swat Valley Pakistan is one of the few to see that terrorism is going to rise up in the world one place or another if the whole world doesn't face the human brain / human mind issues.

 https://old.reddit.com/r/politics/comments/1nqoe78/white_house_countering_domestic_terrorism_and/ng8zm40/